Mar 4, 2022

 MATT: Looking at seashells and geometry.

-HEATHER: And then there was this fourth guy, Dan Simberloff
+HEATHER: And then there's this fourth guy, Dan Simberloff.

 CHRIS HAUFE: An ecologist who was really into, you know, mathematical modeling.

-MATT: By the—by the way, it sounds like a beautiful beginning to a joke.
-Three paleontologists, an ecologist and a computer walk into a bar…
+MATT: By the way, it sounds like a beautiful beginning to a joke.
+Three paleontologists, an ecologist and a computer walk into a bar.

 CHRIS HAUFE: Yeah.